It’s not just the kids who love these fudgy turkey cupcakes – everyone will want one! (Good thing they’re so easy to make.)

 One of the key ingredients for these turkey cupcakes is the cupcake wrapper.
 Use one that is in seasonal colors but will look like a turkey body.
 It can make or break the look!
 (Or just use a plain white one as shown below.)

 Our tip: sometimes the cupcake wrapper gets discolored after baking.
-Put your cupcake in a fresh one – problem solved!
+Put your cupcake still in the wrapper inside a new wrapper – problem solved!

 Super Easy Turkey Cupcake Recipe

 Fudgy turkey cupcakes with candy corn tail and chocolate sprinkles.